abuzaforfagun/dynamodb-movie-book/src/movie-api/readme.md

 ## Components

-- _Movie API_: Mostly serve the request from end users.
+- **Movie API**: Mostly serve the request from end users.
-- _Movie gRPC_: Mostly serve data to other services.
+- **Movie gRPC**: Mostly serve data to other services.

+### How does list top reviewed movies work?

+- When a new review get submited, a new event triggered, and movie consumer process the event to update the top reviewed movies.